No upcoming events at this time

 This year local graduating high school students from Davis, East Valley, Eisenhower, Highland, LaSalle, Naches Valley, Selah, Riverside Christian, and West Valley high schools, along with homeschooled students within their districts and Running Start students will have the opportunity to apply for nineteen Rotary Academic Scholarships in the amount of $2,500 each.

-The scholarship, to be used beginning the fall after graduation, is based upon academic performance, citizenship in school and the community, a personal essay, and two letters of recommendation.
-The 2018 Academic Scholarship application can be accessed by clicking here.
-Completed application must be postmarked by Friday, March 9, 2018.
-Finalist will be asked to attend a personal interview on April 23rd or 25th.
-Scholarship recipients, their families and guests will be invited to attend a Downtown Rotary Club awards luncheon on Thursday, May 10, 2018.
+The 2019 Academic Scholarship application process will be open on February 7th.
+The application can be accessed by clicking here.
+Completed applications must be postmarked by Friday, March 8, 2019.
+Finalists will be asked to attend a personal interview on April 22nd or 24th.
+Scholarship recipients, their families and guests will be invited to attend a Downtown Rotary Club awards luncheon on Thursday, May 9, 2019.

-In addition to the annual Academic Scholarships, Yakima Rotary has $37,500 available for Vocational Scholarship opportunities to the same area high school students and to those attending YV-Tech, Stanton Academy, Yakima On-Line, and older students that are currently or will be attending Perry Technical Institute, Heritage University and Yakima Valley College.
-A non-traditional approach to continued education, recipients must be enrolled or planning to enroll at a post-high school vocational institution or a 2-year terminal vocational program at a community college within one year of the scholarship award.
+In addition to our Academic Scholarship Program, Yakima Rotary has $37,500 available for Vocational Scholarship opportunities to the same area high school students as listed for the Academic Scholarship along with students attending YV-Tech, Stanton Academy, Yakima On-Line, and older students who are currently or will be attending Perry Technical Institute, Heritage University and Yakima Valley College.
+Recipients must be enrolled or planning to enroll at a post-high school vocational institution or in a 2-year terminal vocational program at a community college within one year of the scholarship award.
 Completion of the program must result in a degree or certification.
-Criteria is based upon the quality of the applicants training plans, the student’s commitment to the plan, financial need, and progress toward their goals.
+Criteria is based upon commitment to one’s chosen career, school and community engagement, evidence of passing grades/progress, financial need and good communication skills.

-The 2018 application process is currently open.
-You can access the application by clicking here.
-All applications must be postmarked or received by Monday, March 5, 2018.
-Winners and their guests will be invited to attend the Downtown Rotary Club noon luncheon on Thursday, April 26, 2018 to receive their award.
+The 2019 application process is currently underway and can be accessed by clicking here.
+Applications must be postmarked or received by Monday, March 4, 2019.
+Winners and their guests will be invited to attend the Downtown Rotary Club noon luncheon on Thursday, April 18, 2019 to receive their award.